HACKERALERT/Picocrypt/README.md

 # Limitations

 <ul>
 	<li>Max file size is 256GB, due to ChaCha20 itself.
+The reason for this is because the counter for ChaCha20 will overflow out of the 64-bit range at 256GB.
 You can split files into chunks for files larger than 256GB.</li>
 	<li>Argon2 may take a while to derive, but realize that this is all for security.
-Security and speed were never friends.</li>
+Security and speed were never friends and there is always a trade-off between security and speed.</li>
 	<li>Encryption/decryption is a little slower than other tools.
 Picocrypt average speeds ~50MB/s on a medium-class CPU, because a digest is constantly being updated with every chunk.
-Same as above, security and reliability comes at a little decrease in speed.</li>
+Same as above, security and reliability comes at a slight decrease in speed.</li>
 	<li>The portable .exe can be detected as a virus, because it uses 7-Zip's self-extracting archive format to bundle Python along with Picocrypt.
-I've done my best and submitted it as a false positive to a couple antivirus companies to deal with this.</li>
+I've done my best and submitted it as a false positive to a couple antivirus companies to deal with this.
+If your antivirus is detecting it as a virus, please submit it as a false positive to your antivirus provider.</li>
 </ul>

 # Contribution
 There shouldn't be a lot more to improve on.
 I've done extensive testing on Picocrypt and it shouldn't have any major bugs or flaws.
 If you somehow manage to find a bug or security issue, please create an Issue.
 If one of Picocrypt's dependencies gets a critical security patch, let me know and I'll update the code (if necessary) and recompile the .exe for Windows.
-I'm open to suggestions and features, and you can also leave an Issue for that.
+I'm also open to suggestions and features, so you can leave an Issue for that.